JoyPeter-Atule/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to dislay all users and home directories sorted by users
+Script to find empty files and directories in  current and hidden directories